 Addiction is a severe chronic disease that can negatively impact a person’s life, health, and relationships.
 More often than not, many addicts find that many of their relationships are damaged and need to be repaired.
-Rebuilding relationships after addiction is possible and rewarding, although it may seem difficult or impossible.
+Rebuilding relationships after rehab is possible and rewarding, although it may seem difficult or impossible.

 The Effects of Addiction

 When you think of addiction, you probably think of how the person who is using drugs or alcohol is affected.
 Addiction can ruin lives in more ways than one.
 However, the effects of addiction don’t stop at just the user.
 The user’s family, friends and loved ones can all be affected by substance abuse and can cause stress to the people living in the family home and those close to the addict.

 Addiction can cause the user to behave irrationally, deceivingly and erratically.
 Their behaviors affect those around them and can result in loss of friendships, damage to family relationships and loss of trust.
 Someone who is in active addiction may lie about how much they are drinking or how many drugs they are taking.
 This is very common and is one of the signs that addiction is currently occurring.
 Addicts tend to do whatever it takes to get money to fuel their addiction.

 Family members may try to step in and help their loved one by doing an intervention or sending them to rehab.
 No matter how good the intention is, sometimes the addict will be very good at persuading the family members that they don’t need help and that their alcohol or drug abuse was a one-time thing.
 More often than not, it was not a one-time thing, and they will go and do it again.
 Furthermore, several family members will have different points of view on how to handle the situation.
 Some may think they need to be helped every step of the way, while others feel they need to take a tougher stance and be strict with the addict.
 When family members disagree on how to help the addict, more harm can be done than good.
 This can affect the success in rebuilding relationships after rehab.